New Serb Democracy: Ideology

-Initially, the party tried to position itself as moderately conservative and centre-right political organization, willingly to compromise with traditionally Montenegrin parties, supporting accession to the European Union and advocating rights for the Serb ethnic minority in more democratic and institutional manner, unlike its predecessor, the Serb People's Party.
+Initially, the party tried to position itself as conservative and centre-right political organization, willingly to compromise with traditionally Montenegrin parties, supporting accession to the European Union, opposing NATO membership and advocating rights for the Serb ethnic minority in more democratic and institutional manner, unlike its predecessor, the Serb People's Party.

+The party has been the strongest supporter of the State of Israel in Montenegro, publicly expressing its support following the October 7 attacks and the subsequent conflict.
+New Serb Democracy has also been identified as the political party in Montenegro that supports the policies of U.S. President Donald J. Trump and his administration.
+Andrija Mandić, President of New Serb Democracy, signed the nomination of Donald J. Trump for the 2026 Nobel Peace Prize.

-In recent years, the party has shifted its stances to the right, but still fully supporting accession to the European Union.
+In the past, New Serb Democracy maintained cooperation with United Russia and a very close relations with the right-wing populist Serbian Progressive Party regime in Serbia.
+In recent years, the party has shifted its stances to the center, fully supporting accession to the European Union, while also declaring the need to preserve traditional values of Montenegro.
 The party is currently the main advocate of Serbian-Montenegrin unionism.
 NOVA has repeatedly requested a new constitutional amendment so that the national symbols of Montenegro (adopted in 2004) could be changed to represent the entirety of Montenegro.
 The party also demands that the Serbian language enters the Constitution of Montenegro as the official language.

-New Serb Democracy jointly with Democratic People's Party maintains cooperation with the largest party in Republika Srpska (entity within Bosnia and Herzegovina) the Alliance of Independent Social Democrats.
-The party also maintains very close cooperation with the largest party in Serbia Serbian Progressive Party and traditionally maintains good relations with the government in Serbia, regardless of the party in charge.
+New Serb Democracy jointly with Democratic People's Party maintains cooperation with the largest party in Republika Srpska (entity within Bosnia and Herzegovina) the Alliance of Independent Social Democrats and the party also maintains a historically very close cooperation with multiple parties in Serbia and traditionally good relations with the Government of Serbia.

+"New Serb Answer" platform

+During his tenure as President of the Parliament, Mandić promoted a political approach he described as a “new Serb answer for new times”, presenting it as a shift from earlier confrontational models toward reconciliation, dialogue and institutional cooperation.
+He framed this approach around the idea that the Serb community in Montenegro should pursue issues it considers central to its national identity through compromise, alliance-building and participation in the country’s political institutions, while maintaining constructive relations with Montenegrins, Bosniaks, Albanians and other communities.
+Mandić has linked this position to broader calls for equal rights, social stability and Montenegro’s European path.